opendaylight/docs/docs/release-process/managed-release.rst

    requirements and release process for these projects.

 #.
 Self-Managed projects that want to manage their own release schedule
-   or provide their release distribution and installation instructions.
+   or provide their release distribution and installation instructions by the time of the release.
 There are no specific requirements for these projects.

 Requirements for SM projects participating in the release distribution
 ----------------------------------------------------------------------